tedtalks360/tedtalks360/README.md

 - 🌱 I’m currently learning: Javascript/Python
 - 💞️ I’m looking to collaborate on: small web projects
 - 📫 How to reach me: tedtalksgreen@gmail.com
-- PS: my company is hiring senior C Developers
+- PS: my company is hiring senior C/C++ Developers

 <!---
 tedtalks360/tedtalks360 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.